softdev15/slate/source/index.html.md

 The endpoint will only return the score of documents that was received via a mailbox which supports the clustering workflow

-Note: Each GET call will return the clustering value of a single document.
-This endpoint support only document groups that consist of a single document
+**Note:** The endpoint returns the score of a single documents and there for can only support groups that consist of a single file.

 The following endpoint is currently available: